شبیهسازی تحلیل پویای تعامل بازارهای کربن و برق در ایران

 • Salim Karimi Takalo 4

-1 PhD student in Economic at Shahid Bahonar University of Kerman
+1 PhD Candidate in Economics, Faculty of Management and Economics, Shahid Bahonar University of Kerman, Kerman, Iran

-2 Associate Professor of Economics, Shahid Bahonar University of Kerman, Kerman, Iran
+2 Associate Professor of Economics, Faculty of Management and Economics, Shahid Bahonar University of Kerman, Kerman, Iran

-3 Professor in the Department of Economic at Shahid Bahonar University of Kerman, Kerman, Iran
+3 Professor of Economics, Faculty of Management and Economics, Shahid Bahonar University of Kerman, Kerman, Iran

-4 Associate Professor in the Department of Management at Vali-e Asr University of Rafsanjan, Rafsanjan, Iran
+4 Associate Professor of Management, Faculty of Administrative Sciences and Economics, Vali-e-Asr University of Rafsanjan, Rafsanjan, Iran

 چکیده [English]